wanjikuciku/Piktures/README.md

 ### By Lorna wanjiku

 ## Description
-This is a website that allows app's users to post blogs and view blogs.
+This is a website that allows app's users to view pictures and search for categories and locations.

 ## Specifications
-Users can view most recent blog posts
+Users can view pictures.
-Users can comment on blog posts
+Users can search for category pictures.
-Users can register and login to become writers
+Users can select a location of their interest to view pictures.
 Writers can create new blog posts

 ## Setup/Installation Requirements